 Forex Market Analysis

-To make a profit trading forex, you need to be able to analyze the forex market and predict which way the exchange rate (market price) is going to move.
-This can be accomplished using market analysis such as technical analysis and fundamental analysis.
+To make a profit trading forex, you need to be able to analyze the forex market and predict the direction of the exchange rate (market price).
+This can be accomplished using market analysis.

 Forex Trading Strategies

 A Forex trading strategy is a set of analyses that a Forex trader uses to determine whether to buy or sell a currency pair at any given time.
 These strategies can be based on technical analysis, fundamental analysis, or a combination of both.
 They are also based on certain criteria, such as;

 - The entry and exit points of the trade